If your swimming pool has turned cloudy, milky or green. this is usually caused by:

 - Leaves & small debris – while leaves will be easy enough to be removed before they dirty up your water, it’s really the build-up of smaller dust particles that can get you into trouble.

 - Insects & small animals – they will always find their way into your pool eventually, but the biggest things to keep an eye out for is droppings, particularly bird poop.

 - Surface & runoff – Heavy rain can cause water to accumulate on the ground, in some cases making it’s way to your pool bringing plenty of other nasty things with it.

-How to Clean Cloudy Pool Water – 3 Remedies
+How to Clean Green Pool Water – 3 Fixes

 After knowing how unpleasant a cloudy pool can be, are you ready to bring your pool back to its previous glory?
 It will take a little hard work and maintenance but it’s worth it.

 To fix and prevent cloudy water due to environmental effects, follow all of the best practices below: